Internet safety for teens: 5 useful tips to follow

 5. What parents need

 There are many helpful resources for parents interested in internet safety for teens.
 The North Carolina Department of Justice offers valuable tips to identify behaviors of a child who’s being victimized online.
 Unfortunately, victimization via the internet is too common.
-This online booklet and video from the NCDOJ can help protect children from online predators.
+This online booklet from the NCDOJ can help protect children from online predators.
 You can also learn more about preventing cyberbullying at stopbullying.gov.

 Image source: Flickr